 Some plants simply don't do well with too much shade.
 The same plant your across-the-street neighbors have may not grow as quickly (if at all) in your front yard if your flower bed doesn't receive much sunlight.
 Likewise, a shade-loving plant may find full sun every day a bit too much to handle.

 Take a good look at your front yard several times on the same sunny day to notice which areas stay shady all day long, which receive some sun and some shade and which receive nearly full sun for most of the day.
 This makes it a lot easier to decide what plants may thrive in each area.
 Purchase perennials in medium sizes for the central areas of the flower beds in front of the home based on the shade and sun those flower beds receive.
 Choose a taller plant or two if desired to position behind the medium-sized ones.

 Low-growing annuals or perennials provide colorful coverage for the fronts of the flower beds.
-Plants such as creeping phlox (Phlox subulata) spread out as they grow, offering blankets of color that spill into surrounding areas.
+Plants such as creeping phlox (Phlox subulata, USDA zones 3-9) spread out as they grow, offering blankets of colorful flowers that spill into surrounding areas.
 These also soften the look around hardscaping, such as stone, brick or concrete elements in your yard.
 Create a balanced look with your most colorful, most visible plants by planting swaths of the same color or same type of plant on both sides of the walkway.
 Perfect symmetry isn't necessary, but the overall effect should be visibly pleasing and purposeful.

 Light and Wildlife Considerations